Julasoft-Dev/if-electricitymaps/README.md

 1. On the root level of a locally developed model run `npm run build`.
 2. Then use npm link to create a package that can be installed into IF: `npm link`.
 3. Now your plugin is ready to run in IF.
-First install your plugin by navigating to the if project folder and running:
+First install your plugin by navigating to the IF project folder and run:

   ``npm link if-electricitymaps``